Pickering Town F.C.: Rudy Funk

 In September 2022 the club appointed the former Rainworth MW, Long Eaton, Scarborough Athletic and AFC Mansfield manager Rudy Funk as the new manager.
 Funk's side avoided relegation on the final day of the season after securing 10 points from the last 4 games.

 After the season ended the FA moved Pickering Town laterally at step 5 back to the 2023-24 Northern Counties East Football League.
 At the end of May, Rudy outlined his plans for the club to the local community in a bid to push on for promotion to step 4.

 After a poor pre-season and losses in the first two games of the season he was sacked.

 Tony Hackworth

 Academy coach Tony Hackworth, along with Jamie Poole and skipper Wayne Brooksby, took charge for the month of August 2023.

 On Monday 4 September 2023 Tony's position of Manager was made permanent.

 He managed the team during the 2014–15 season.
 He later returned to the club as a player but an achilles injury cut his time short.
 During the managerial spell of Steve Roberts, Hackworth became assistant manager, a position he held into the first 2 months of Funk's reign until November 2022.
 Since September 2021 he has been in joint charge of Pickering Town Scholarship programme overseeing the under 19's, playing a part in developing younger players.

 At the start of the 2024–25 season, Hackworth appointed former Pikes captain Joe Connor as his assistant.
+Despite taking The Pikes on their best FA Cup run in years and creating a squad that played some of the most attractive football seen at Mill lane, Hackworth and Connor were sacked on 25 January 2026 after a good start to the year with 2 wins, this caused some confusion and disappointment as to why from fans and sponsors alike.

 Current squad

-Players signed on for the 2025–26 season:
+Players signed on for the 2026–27 season: